josdoaitran/deprecated-solid-and-microservice-everything/README.md

-# solid-everything
+# solid and MicroService Architecture everything
-collect all information about solid
+collect all information about solid and MicroService Architecture

+## SOLID ?
 SOLID is an acronym that stands for:

 - Single Responsibility Principle (SRP)